Circumcision: Ethics

+Regulations

+Worldwide, the large majority of polities do not have specific laws concerning the circumcision of males, with religious infant circumcision being legal in every country.
+A few countries have passed legislation on the procedure: Germany allows routine circumcision, while non-religious routine circumcision is illegal in South Africa and Sweden.
 No major medical organization recommends circumcising all males, and no major medical organization recommends banning the procedure.

-In the academic literature, there is general agreement among both supporters and opponents of the practice that an outright ban would be predominately ineffective.
+In the academic literature, there is general agreement among both supporters and opponents of the practice that an outright ban would be predominately ineffective and "harmful".
 A consensus to keep the procedure within the purview of medical professionals is found across all major medical organizations, who advise medical professionals to yield to some degree to parental preferences in their decision to agree to circumcise.
 The Royal Dutch Medical Association, which expresses some of the strongest opposition to routine neonatal circumcision, argues that while there are valid reasons for banning it, doing so could lead parents who insist on the procedure to turn to poorly trained practitioners instead of medical professionals.

+During the 2010s, several right-wing nationalist parties prominently called for the banning of circumcision.
+Gressgård argued that politicians that supported Norway's proposed circumcision ban debated circumcision in a manner which constituted "ethnocentrism".